 Visegrád is a small town set on the tight curve of the Danube Bend.
 Its 13th-century citadel, rising above the town, is worth the intense hike up the rocky woodland path for the views over the bend in the river and the Börzsöny Hills beyond.
 If hiking isn’t your thing, you can also take the City-Bus taxi van service from the ferry pier up to the historic castle.
-Down in Visegrád town, go for a ramble around the romantic ruins of the Renaissance palace once belonging to King Matthias or learn all about how Hungary’s famous pálinka (fruit brandy) is made in Visegrád’s small pálinka museum.
+Down in Visegrád town, go for a ramble around the romantic ruins of the Renaissance palace once belonging to King Matthias (a warmongering king who ruled Hungary in the 15th century) or learn all about how Hungary’s famous pálinka (fruit brandy) is made – and how it tastes! – in Visegrád’s small pálinka museum.

 Getting there: While you can arrive by bus from Újpest-Városkapu (one hour and 15 minutes), it’s much more romantic to travel by boat up the Danube Bend (one hour by hydrofoil, three hours and 20 minutes by boat) from April to September.
 Another option is to take the train from Budapest-Nyugati station to Nagymaros-Visegrád (one hour) and then the hourly ferry across the river.